Morse-Code-over-IP/moip/README.md

 ## CWCom Servers
 The clients will connect to one of the servers using the CWCom protocol.
 ![Architecture](/img/architecture.png?raw=true "Architecture")
+The source code for a server on a Raspi can be found [here](https://sites.google.com/site/morsekob/server).

 ## Compatibility
 The original CWCom protocol has been extended for MorseKOB, as landline telegraphy uses